MundoAndino Home : Andes Argentina Guide at MundoAndino

 Brandsen: from 1924

-Boca Juniors is traditionally regarded as the club of Argentina's working class, in contrast with the supposedly more upper-class base of cross-town archnemesis Club Atletico River Plate .
+Boca Juniors is traditionally regarded as the club of Argentina's working class, in contrast with the supposedly more upper-class base of cross-town arch rival Club Atletico River Plate.

-Boca Juniors claims to be the club of "half plus one" ("la mitad mas uno") of Argentina's population, but a 2006 survey placed its following at 40%, still the largest share.
+Boca Juniors claims to be the club of "half plus one" (la mitad mas uno) of Argentina's population, but a 2006 survey placed its following at 40%, still the largest share.
+They have the highest number of fans, as judged by percentage in their country.

 The Boca-River Superclasico rivalry is one of the most thrilling derbies in the world.
-Boca have won 114, River 102 and there have been 100 draws.
-After each match (except ties), street signs cover Buenos Aires, at fans' own expense, "ribbing" the losing side with humorous posters.
+Out of their 327 previous meetings, Boca have won 121, River 105 and there have been 101 draws.
+After each match (except draws), street signs cover Buenos Aires at fans' own expense, "ribbing" the losing side with humorous posters.
 This has become part of Buenos Aires culture ever since a Boca winning streak in the 1990s.

 Nicknames

-Boca fans are known as los xeneizes (the Genoese) after the Italian (especially Genoese) immigrants who founded the team and populated La Boca in the early 20th century.
-The word "xeneize" is Genoese dialect for the standard-Italian word "genovesi," which means "Genoese"
+Boca fans are known as los xeneizes (the Genoese) after the Genoese immigrants who founded the team and lived in La Boca in the early 20th century.
+Flags of the World article.
+The word xeneize is Genoese dialect for the Ligurian word zeneize, which means "Genoese".

-The name bosteros (Manure Handler) originates from the horse manure used in the brick factory that occupied the ground where La Bombonera stands.
-Originally an insult used by rivals, Boca fans have taken to wearing it with ultimate pride.
+Many rival fans in Argentina refer to the Boca Juniors' fans as Los Bosteros (the manure handlers), originating from the horse manure used in the brick factory which occupied the ground where La Bombonera stands.
+Originally an insult used by rivals, Boca fans are now proud of it.

-Following the team colors, Boca's shirt is also called la azul y oro (the blue-and-gold).
+Reflecting the team's colors, Boca's shirt is also called la azul y oro (the blue and gold).

-Boca's supporters are known as "Bosteros".
-There is a society which dedicates its entire life to the team which is known as la numero 12 or La Doce
+There is also a society which dedicates all of its activities to supporting the team known as la numero 12 or la doce

 International

-Penas (fan clubs) exist in many Argentine cities, and abroad, in countries such as Spain, Israel [*] and Japan.
+Penas (fan clubs) exist in a number of Argentine cities and abroad in countries such as Russia, Ukraine, Spain, Israel and Japan.

 The two clubs both have origins in the poor riverside area of Buenos Aires known as La Boca.
 River however moved to the more affluent district of Nunez in the north of the city in 1923.